Jayud Global Logistics Limited (JYD) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-LOS ANGELES, Dec.
-26, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Jayud Global Logistics Limited ("Jayud" or the "Company") (NASDAQ: JYD) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., Dec.
+29, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Jayud Global Logistics Limited ("Jayud" or the "Company") (NASDAQ: JYD).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN JAYUD GLOBAL LOGISTICS LIMITED (JYD), CLICK HERE BEFORE JANUARY 20, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?